Key takeaways:

 CT scan and CAT scan are different names for the same test: the computed tomography scan.

-A CT scan can detect early tissue changes including tumors and lesions that are smaller than one centimeter.
-But unlike an X-ray, a CT produces multiple images at different angles and segments.
+A CT scan can detect early tissue changes, including tumors and lesions that are smaller than one centimeter.
+But unlike an X-ray, a CT produces multiple images at different angles and segments2.

 During the scan, you’ll lay still while the CT machine’s scanners pivot and rotate around you.
 The imaging table slides in and out.
 The newest CT machines are fast, taking as many as 640 virtual slices a minute.
 The CT scan is painless.